California mission clash of cultures: Mexican era history

-When Spain lost control of Las Californias and all of New Spain, due to the Mexican War for Independence succeeding, it left primarily Spanish Franciscan missionaries, suspect by the new Mexican government, managing the mission building complexes in the new Alta California.
+When Spain lost control of Las Californias and all of New Spain, due to the Mexican War of Independence succeeding, it left primarily Spanish Franciscan missionaries, suspect by the new Mexican government, managing the mission building complexes in the new Alta California.
 The Mexican secularization act of 1833 ended the mission system.
 Much of the prime agricultural lands had Californios with Spanish land grants who remained, who tended to utilize the Indian peoples as a form of enslaved labor.
 The Mexican land grant period formed many more ranchos in California from mission and Native American lands.

 Contemporary research

 In recent years, much debate has arisen as to the actual treatment of the Indians during the Mission Period, and Native American scholars claim that the California Mission system is directly responsible for the decline of the Native American populations.
 For many years, it was commonly taught that the Indians enjoyed their new lives, and that many were able to sustain themselves after the fall of the mission system by utilizing the skills they had acquired at the missions.
 The Indians were purportedly often granted leave to visit their villages and participated in many ceremonies and celebrations throughout the year at the urging of their benefactors.
-Modern anthropologists cite a cultural bias on the part of the missionaries that blinded them to the natives' plight and caused them to develop strong negative opinions of the Californian Native Americans.
+Modern anthropologists cite a cultural bias on the part of the missionaries that prejudiced them against indigenous cultures and caused them to develop strongly condescending and colonial opinions about the rights and dignity of Californian Native Americans.

 Evidence has now been brought to light that puts the Californian Native Americans' experiences in a very different context.
 For instance, women were quartered separately from the men, regardless of marital status.
 In addition, Native American cultural and spiritual beliefs about marriage, love, and sex were routinely disrespected or punished.
 Once an Indian agreed to become part of the mission community, he or she was forbidden to leave it without a padre's permission, and from then on led a fairly regimented life learning "civilized" ways from the Spaniards.
 Indians were often subjected to corporal punishment and other discipline as determined by the padres.

 The canonization of Junípero Serra continues to spark contemporary debate regarding the treatment of Native Americans at the hands of Franciscan missionaries.
 In reaction to Pope Francis's announcement that he would canonize Serra in January 2015 was, a statue of Christ in a cemetery at Mission San Gabriel in Los Angeles was toppled, and a MoveOn petition to "enlighten" the pope regarding “the deception, exploitation, oppression, enslavement, and genocide” of Native Americans received over 10,000 signatures.